nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

   <tr>
     <td><b>Data type:</b> <code>reference</code></td>
     <td><b>Optionality:</b> Required</td>
-    <td><b>Cardinality:</b> 1..1</td>
+    <td><b>Cardinality:</b> 0..*</td>
   </tr>
 </table>

-A link to the ProcedureRequest that contains details of request that was made.
+A link to the ProcedureRequest that contains details of a request that was made.
 Where present this may include details of who requested the tests and why the test was requested.

 As currently test requests are not submitted in a FHIR format this is not the oigianl request but is currently used as a container to hold details that were present in the original request.